Meet the Staff

 Education: M.A. from University of Texas at El Paso in Clinical Psychology; B.A.
 University of Texas at El Paso

-Experience: Case Manager, University of Texas at El Paso; Practicum, Counseling and Psychological Services, University of Texas at El Paso; Psychology Undergraduate Advisor, University of Texas at El Paso
+Experience: Clinical Case Manager, University of Texas at El Paso; Practicum, Counseling and Psychological Services, University of Texas at El Paso; Psychology Undergraduate Advisor, University of Texas at El Paso

 Interests: Anxiety Management; Existential Psychotherapy; Art Therapy; Mindfulness